SebastianKoller/Finger-Classification/README.md

 ### Hyperparameters
 The model's hyperparameters (sizes of Conv2D and Dense layers) have been hard-coded in after our model omptimization evaluation.

-Others parameters such as layer choice, count and order were selected in a trial and error process beginning with the simplest model we could create and progressivley making it more complex.
+Others parameters such as layer choice, count and order were selected in a trial and error process beginning with the simplest model we could create and progressively making it more complex.
 ## Developers
 Sebastian Koller - Senior Computer Science Student at Wilfrid Laurier University